Zoie

 She drove back to Urban Drape Studios.

-At 9:30, Emilie, the district manager, emerged with her purse slung over one shoulder and a set of keys jingling in her hand.
-She was trying to lock up the store when Zoie walked up.
+At 9:30, Emilie stepped out, purse slung over one shoulder, keys jingling in her hand.
+She turned toward the door, starting to lock up.

 “We’re closed,” Emilie said without turning around.